ZachPinfold/next-swatched/README.md

 - ~~Move SASS files into component folders~~
 - ~~Move all FE files into SRC folder~~
+- Build out more component logic into custom hooks
 - Add tests to component folders
 - Comment out more complex logic